Pilates matwork for wellbeing and longevity

 Welcome to Restoring the Balance - Pilates matwork for wellbeing and longevity!

-I will be looking to add more new classes over the coming weeks, so if you can’t find a class that works for you currently, please get in touch and I’ll see what I can do!
+My class schedule continues to evolve, as I rebuild my business following my recent relocation - so if you can’t see a class that works for you currently, please get in touch and I’ll see what I can do!

 Anne